dakota0064/Hand-drawn_Clock_Analysis/README.md

 Install the necessary requirements using the following command - "pip install -r requirements.txt"

 Create a directory called "data" and unzip the contents of sample_data.zip into it.

 Run the scripts/notebooks in order, starting from 1.0.
 Scripts can be run with no parameters - any changes, such as data/directory structures, need to be done within the files themselves.
-Take note of the details listed below.
+Take note of the details listed below, especially regarding 2.0 and feature normalization.

 **0.0_extract_clocks_from_MoCA.py**